 Let’s just keep this one short: The Northern Lights are what you see from collisions of solar particles entering the earth’s magnetic field high in the atmosphere.
-These charged particles are able to enter the atmosphere where the magnetic field is weakest, up near the south and north poles.
-The electrically charged particles then collide with Oxygen and Nitrogen particles in the atmosphere ionising them which makes them temporarily glow.
-For a more detailed description you can head over to our blog on ‘What exactly are the northern lights?‘ Iceland being so far north means we are perfectly situated to see this wonder of nature!
+These charged particles can enter the atmosphere where the magnetic field is weakest, up near the south and north poles.
+The electrically charged particles then collide with Oxygen and Nitrogen particles in the atmosphere, ionising them, which makes them temporarily glow.
+For a more detailed description, you can head over to our blog on ‘What exactly are the northern lights?‘ Iceland being so far north means we are perfectly situated to see this wonder of nature!

 GENERAL TIPS FOR HUNTING THE NORTHERN LIGHTS

-If the main purpose of your Iceland trip is hunting the Northern Lights, visit during winter.
-During summer our days are bright and long.
+If the main purpose of your luxury Iceland trip is hunting the Northern Lights, visit during winter.
+During summer, our days are bright and long.
 So long in fact that the sun does not set for days on end in mid-summer.
 Great for growing crops and spotting wildlife.
 Not so great for Northern Lights spotting.
-The Northern Lights are visible from mid-August to mid-April.
-December and January are the darkest months which means you have plenty of night time hours to spot them.
+The Northern Lights most are visible from mid-August to mid-April.
+December and January are the darkest months, which means you have plenty of nighttime hours to spot them.
 This means that most longer day tours from November onwards will give you ample chances to see them while doing other activities.
+However, even if you are planning to see the Northern lights in September and October, the good weather and clear skies during these months still allow for some excellent viewing

-If you are self driving, check the Aurora forecast for strength with it’s scale of 0-9.
-For zero or one you might as well get your beauty sleep.
-If the strength is as low as 2 or 3 we would recommend still wandering around on a clear night.
-Just remember there are stars up there too so all is not lost if the strength is a little low.
-For context, a forecast of 5 and above only happens around 1% of the time so don’t be disheartened by a low KP index score.
+If you are self-driving, visit the Aurora forecast for strength, on its scale of 0-9.
+For zero or one, you might as well get your beauty sleep.
+If the strength is as low as 2 or 3, we would recommend still wandering around on a clear night.
+Just remember there are stars up there too, so all is not lost if the strength is a little low.
+For context, a forecast of 5 and above only happens around 1% of the time, so don’t be disheartened by a low KP index score.

 Location is everything.
-Avoiding all light and clouds is one thing, but often the brightest and most active parts of the sky are hidden behind mountains, buildings or trees.
+Avoiding all light and clouds is one thing, but often the brightest and most active parts of the sky are hidden behind mountains, buildings, or trees.
 As ominous as it may feel, safely pulling off the open road and stopping somewhere secluded may just be your best chance.
 Failing that, a perfect option is to find a tour that goes out of the city and includes an overnight stay.
 Hidden Iceland only run Northern Lights tours that incorporate other activities.
 We choose hotels and guest houses specifically with good open views and no other unnatural light around.
-Northern lights in Reykjavik is possible, hence this post, but getting into the wilderness is undoubtedly going to be better.
+Northern lights in Reykjavík are possible, hence this post, but getting into the wilderness is undoubtedly going to be better.
+Here are the top 5 places to see the Northern Lights in Iceland.

-Despite your best efforts it’s likely you’ll find yourself staying overnight in Reykjavik for at least some of your stay in Iceland.
+Despite your best efforts, it’s likely you’ll find yourself staying overnight in Reykjavík for at least some of your stay in Iceland.
 This means a large chunk of your Northern Lights hunting will sadly be surrounded by buildings and street lights.
-All is not lost though.
+All is not lost, though.
 The Northern Lights can be quite resilient.
-Some of the best Northern Lights our guests have seen have actually been in Reykjavik.
-A few years ago we were lucky enough to get such a strong solar storm in Reykjavik that the council actually turned off the street lights to the city to help people see better.
+Some of the best Northern Lights our guests have seen have actually been in Reykjavík.
+A few years ago, we were lucky enough to get such a strong solar storm in Reykjavík that the council actually turned off the street lights in the city to help people see better.
 Imagine that happening in New York City one night.

 The most important tip, regardless of whether you choose to go to any of the suggested locations (below), is to find open sky.
 And just get as far as you can from any bright sources of light.
 The rest is really up to the sun and the atmosphere.